-Because our business is to help people when timeshare goes sour, most of our blog posts seem sometimes to focus on the bad side of the industry.
+Because our business is to help people with their timeshare issues, most of our blog posts seem sometimes to focus on the bad side of the industry.
 However, there is another side to the story, the side with thousands of happy timeshare holders who enjoy and are happy with their timeshare.
 We believe in timeshare, in principle, for its ability to provide outstanding holidays and lasting memories that people cherish.
 That’s why we feel the need to clean up the industry, unearthing all the problems with a view to setting them right, so that the future of timeshare can be brighter for everybody.

 The main thing that attracts people to timeshare is the predictability and stability that it offers.
 Knowing what you’re getting when you book your holiday is appealing, particularly if you’re one of the many people who have been disappointed by holiday accommodation in the past.
 Some people also like knowing when they will be going every year, allowing them to organise themselves around a specific timeframe for their holidays.